EmilSodergren/openjdk-builder/README.md

 This option has no effect if --no-pack is given.

 The flag `--no-pack` skips the creation of the .deb package and only builds the source.

+The flag `--chown` will change the ownership of the build artifacts to the user that runs the container when the build is complete.